 In the normal course of business, the Group uses financial instruments including derivatives.
-The main types of financial instruments used are fixed term debt, floating rate notes, deposits, money market funds, interest rate swaps and foreign exchange contracts.
+The main types of financial instruments used are fixed term debt, bank loans and deposits, money market funds, interest rate swaps and foreign exchange contracts.

-The Group has entered into EUR borrowing at a floating rate.
-This exposes the Group to EUR currency risk which has been swapped to a Sterling floating rate using cross currency swaps.
+The Group has a Euro denominated loan at a floating rate.
+This exposes the Group to Euro currency risk which has been swapped to a Sterling floating rate using a cross currency swap.

 Liquidity risk – The Group regularly reviews the level of cash and debt facilities required to fund its activities.
-This involves preparing a prudent cash flow forecast for the medium term, determining the level of debt facilities required to fund the business, planning for repayments of debt at its maturity and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows.
+This involves preparing a prudent cash flow forecast for the next three years, determining the level of debt facilities required to fund the business, planning for repayments of debt at its maturity and identifying an appropriate amount of headroom to provide a reserve against unexpected outflows.